 and a gallery with screenshots as a cherry…

 As a conclusion I would say that the little Epson falls into the Battle of “1000$” as I call it equipped as a lobster.
 No other model regardless of technology can beat him on paper at least.
-But just because I don’t like to stay on paper, I had little Epson play parallel and against with two other headlights.
+But just because I don’t like to stay on paper, I had little Epson play parallel and against with two other projectors.

 A DLP of the same class, the Viewsonic 7827HD other and with an “old” JVC X30 which is my personal projector at the moment, so I have a yardstick.